Stuyvesant Street: History and description

 The Commissioner's Plan of 1811 called for strict use of a grid in Manhattan, but Stuyvesant Street was an exception in the plan.
 Into the 20th century, Stuyvesant Street ran east all the way through to Second Avenue, fronting St. Mark's Church in-the-Bowery, but the portion of the street between 10th Street and Second Avenue, directly in front of the church, is now Abe Lebewohl Park.
 For street-pattern reasons this small plot of land had been turned into a sitting area in 1938 by the Works Progress Administration and called St. Mark’s Park, but by the 1970s it had become filthy and drug-ridden.
-Marilyn Appleberg, president of the 10th and Stuyvesant Streets Block Association, found that this land was actually under the auspices of the city's Parks Department, which was responsible for its upkeep.
+Marilyn Appleberg, president of the 10th and Stuyvesant Streets Block Association, found that the New York City Department of Parks and Recreation was responsible for the upkeep of the property.
 In 1980 she, along with Beth Flusser and Abe Lebewohl, the owner of the nearby Second Avenue Deli, began a petition to save the park.
 On March 4, 1996, Lebewohl was shot and killed while handling a bank transaction at a neighborhood bank.
-That same year the park underwent a long-awaited renovation by the Parks Department.
+That same year, the park underwent a long-awaited renovation by the Parks Department.
 Appleberg fought to have the name of the park changed to honor Lebewohl and she again won.
 In 2012, the Greenwich Village Society for Historic Preservation gave Appleberg a Village Award in recognition of her many efforts in the neighborhood.

 Another section of the original street between Third and Fourth Avenues became the location of a block-wide building, 45 Fourth Avenue, built in 1960 to be part of the Cooper Union campus.
+This section of the street was restored in 2011-2012 as a pedestrian plaza by the construction of 51 Astor Place and new park space implemented by the Department of Transportation.

 East of Second Avenue, there are still several buildings whose footprints conform to the east–west path of Stuyvesant Street.
-Examples include 322 East 12th Street and 407 East 12th Street.
+Examples include 407 East 12th Street.